 Normally, in an organization setting (e.g., build an internal private cloud), several concepts emerge with CA certificate: root certificate, intermediate certificate, and chain of trust.
 The following picture demonstrates this concept:

 As one can see in the picture, root CA certificate is issued by root CA itself, and such certificate is called "root certificate".
 The reason for such naming reflects such CA is the root in the tree structure, which means a point of ultimate trust for a CA hierarchy.
-The CA in the middle of the picture holds "intermediate certificate", which is a certificate signed by another intermediate CA or a root CA and intermediate CA can sign CSR as if it is root CA. Requester (e.g., PayPal)'s certificate obtained via this way is secure because each CA in the CA hierarchy is validated by its ancestor, which can be traced back all the way to the root CA. Thus, requester's certificate can be treated as if it is directly obtained from root CA, the ultimate trusted party.
+The CA in the middle of the picture holds "intermediate certificate", which is a certificate signed by another intermediate CA or a root CA. Intermediate CA can sign CSR as if it is root CA. Requester (e.g., PayPal)'s certificate obtained via this way is secure because each CA in the CA hierarchy is validated by its ancestor, which can be traced back all the way to the root CA. Thus, requester's certificate can be treated as if it is directly obtained from root CA, the ultimate trusted party.

 Take building private cloud as an example, one usage scenario of CA hierarchy is to eastablish secure connection between API server and database server.
 The following picture shows such organization: